-To prepare for a colonoscopy, your doctor will ask you to change your diet for a day or two, and use a prescription or over-the-counter product, such as MoviPrep® or GoLYTELY®.
+A colonoscopy prep involves a change your diet for a day or two, and use a prescription or over-the-counter product, such as MoviPrep® or GoLYTELY®.
 It's important to stay well-hydrated throughout the day before the exam – and to stay at home near a restroom, because the prep leads to frequent stools and even diarrhea.

 In addition, talk to your doctor for instructions regarding any medication you are taking on a regular basis before prep, especially a blood thinner like Coumadin.
 Other over-the-counter medications that can also thin your blood and should be discussed, including aspirin and pain relievers, such as Advil®, Motrin®, Aleve® or any form of ibuprofen.

-Jefferson Health utilizes prescribed soltutions for colonoscopy prep such as:
+Jefferson Health utilizes prescribed solutions for colonoscopy prep such as:

 1. What should I do if the prep causes me to vomit?